Gender representation in video games: Evolution

-Namco's arcade video game Pac-Man (1980), while starring a male protagonist, was "the first commercial videogame to involve large numbers of women" as players.
-The game's popularity among women led to the game's North American distributor, Midway Games, developing a sequel Ms. Pac-Man (1982) starring a female protagonist as their "way of thanking all those lady arcaders who have played and enjoyed Pac-Man."
-There was an earlier arcade game representing female characters, Exidy's arcade game Score (1977), but no screenshots of the game are known to be available.
+Namco's arcade video game Pac-Man (1980), while starring a male protagonist, was "the first commercial video game to involve large numbers of women" as players.
+The game's popularity among women led Midway Games, its North American distributor, to develop Ms. Pac-Man (1982) starring a female protagonist as their "way of thanking all those lady arcaders who have played and enjoyed Pac-Man."
+The earlier arcade game Score (1977) by Exidy represented female characters, but no screenshots are known to be available.

 Samus Aran, the heroine of Metroid (1986) and its successors, is often cited as "the first playable human female character in a mainstream video game".
-There were several earlier less-popular video games with playable human female characters, including Billie Sue from Wabbit (1982), Becky from Otenba Becky no Daibouken (1983), Lilly from Lilly Adventure (1983), Barbie (1984), PSK's ALICE (1984), Papri from Girl's Garden (1984), Jenny from Jenny of the Prairie (1984), Toby Masuyo ("Kissy") from Baraduke (1985), Kurumi-Hime from Ninja Princess (1985), Flashgal (1985), Alexandra from Lode Runner's Rescue (1985), Athena (1986), Chris from Alpha (1986), Ki from The Return of Ishtar (1986), and Valkyrie from Valkyrie no Bōken (1986).
+There were several earlier, less-popular video games with playable human female characters, including Billie Sue from Wabbit (1982), Becky from Otenba Becky no Daibouken (1983), Lilly from Lilly Adventure (1983), Barbie (1984), PSK's ALICE (1984), Papri from Girl's Garden (1984), Jenny from Jenny of the Prairie (1984), Toby Masuyo ("Kissy") from Baraduke (1985), Kurumi-Hime from Ninja Princess (1985), Flashgal (1985), Alexandra from Lode Runner's Rescue (1985), Athena (1986), Chris from Alpha (1986), Ki from The Return of Ishtar (1986), and Valkyrie from Valkyrie no Bōken (1986).

 Studies of the prevalence of female characters in video games began to be conducted in sociological, educational, and cultural journals as early as the late 1970s and early 1980s.
 In 1979, researchers publishing in The Psychological Record (Vol.29, No.1.
 Pp. 43–48) concluded from the results of a 201-person survey that 90% of male subjects and 85% of female subjects perceived the computer as masculine (in gameplay versus the computer).
-In 1983, professor Sara Kiesler et al. published a study in Psychology Today (Vol.17, No.3.
-Pp. 40–48.) finding that female characters appeared in video games at a frequency of 1 game in 7.
-Elizabeth Behm-Morawitz suggested that the reduced presence of female characters implies a secondary status for women in video games and also suggesting playable female characters do appear in video games, they are more often scantily dressed and oversexualized than men.
+In 1983, professor Sara Kiesler et al. published a study in Psychology Today finding that female characters appeared in video games at a frequency of 1 game in 7.
+Elizabeth Behm-Morawitz suggested that the reduced presence of female characters implies a secondary status for women in video games, and further suggested that when playable female characters do appear in video games, they are more often scantily-dressed and oversexualized than men.

-In 1994, Australian Hyper magazine writer Virginia Barratt accused the video game industry of being sexist for the lack of female representation, stating video games "are made by boys for boys who play with other boys" and girls "rarely get a look in, unless of course there's a victim who needs to be rescued or someone needs to wear a bikini to cheer the macho men on."
-She also said that many female players, despite enjoying popular arcade games such as Street Fighter II and Mortal Kombat, were discouraged from visiting arcades due to being male-dominated spaces.
+In 1994, Australian Hyper magazine writer Virginia Barratt accused the video game industry of being sexist for its lack of female representation, stating that video games "are made by boys for boys who play with other boys" and that girls "rarely get a look in, unless of course there's a victim who needs to be rescued or someone needs to wear a bikini to cheer the macho men on."
+She also said that many female players, despite enjoying popular arcade games such as Street Fighter II and Mortal Kombat, were discouraged from visiting arcades due to their status as male-dominated spaces.